 3. Sauchiehall’s willow connection

 Sauchiehall Street is one of the main shopping streets in the city centre, and its name has a hidden meaning.
-Sauchiehall is a derived from Gaelic, with ‘saugh’ a willow tree, while ‘haugh’ means meadow.
+Sauchiehall is derived from Gaelic, with ‘saugh’ a willow tree, while ‘haugh’ means meadow.
 The name roughly translates to Willow Grove, and refers to the type of trees that used to grow there.

 It only makes sense then that Charles Rennie Mackintosh, one of Scotland’s most celebrated architects, took inspiration from this.
 The tearoom he designed for Miss Catherine Cranston on Sauchiehall Street became known as the Willow Tearooms, due to the extensive use of its motif throughout the interior design.

 Recently fully restored to its original design, the tearoom has reopened as Mackintosh at the Willow.
 Enjoy afternoon tea and learn more about Mackintosh on a guided tour or by visiting the exhibition.
-Glasgow is also home to various other amazing works by Mackintosh that you can still visit today.

 4. Experience trad music